 To support composite evaluations according to AIS 36 the document ETR for composite evaluation [10] was provided and approved.
-This document provides details of this platform evaluation that have to be considered in the course of a composite evaluation on top.
+This document provides details of this

 The assurance refinements outlined in the Security Target were followed in the course of the evaluation of the TOE.